thacherT1D/4rsam/Misc/Linting.md

 ### Exercise

 Using the tools above, lint your most recent JavaScript assignment.
-If you get stuck for more than 15 minutes, ask for help.
+If you get stuck, ask for help.

 ## Resources